fri-datascience/course_ids/docs/Summarizing-data-02.md

 ##
 ```

-As we mentioned at the beginning - summarization is the art of conveying the same information in less time/space or conveying more information in the same amount of time/space.
 Visual summaries are often a more informative, faster and more concise alternative to numerical summaries.
-This will also be our guidelines for improving our visualizations.
+This will also be our guideline for improving our visualizations.
 Can we convey the same information in substantially less time/space?
 Can we convey more information without using more time/space?
 If the answer is yes, then we should!

 We'll illustrate this point with an example that features some common mistakes or inefficiencies people do when visualizing data.
 Our goal will be to summarize how the average height of NBA Centers, Forwards, and Guards that started that year has changed over time.